Nilpotent orbits of orthogonal groups over $p$-adic fields, and the DeBacker parametrization: Lie triples, nilpotent adjoint orbits, and the orthogonal group

 Given a geometric nilpotent orbit $\mathcal{O}$ under the algebraic group $\algOq \cong \algO$, then its set of rational points $\mathcal{O}(\ratk)$ may be empty, or may decompose as a union of one or more rational nilpotent orbits.
 In the latter case, using the arguments of \cite[Prop 4.1]{Nevins2002}, one can deduce that the set of rational orbits is in bijection with the kernel of the map of pointed sets in Galois cohomology

-where $\LieTrip$ is an $\Liesl_2$-triple for a base point of $\mathcal{O}$ and $\algOq^\LieTrip$ is its centralizer.
+where $\LieTrip$ is an $\Liesl_2$-triple for a base point of $\mathcal{O}$ and $\algOq^\phi$ is its centralizer.

-The algebraic group $\algOq^\LieTrip$ is a product of symplectic and orthogonal groups (see below, as \eqref{E:cent}).
-For a group $H$ preserving a nondegenerate $m$-dimensional bilinear form, $H^1(\ratk,H)$ counts the number of $\ratk$-isometry classes of forms of degree $m$; thus it is trivial if the form is symplectic, and if the form is symmetric, it has order $4$, $7$ or $8$ if $m$ is $1$, $2$ or at least $3$, respectively.
+By \eqref{E:cent}, the algebraic group $\algOq^\phi$ is a product of symplectic and orthogonal groups.
+For a group $U$ preserving a nondegenerate $m$-dimensional bilinear form, $H^1(\ratk,U)$ counts the number of $\ratk$-isometry classes of forms of degree $m$; thus it is trivial if the form is symplectic, and if the form is symmetric, it has order $4$, $7$ or $8$ if $m$ is $1$, $2$ or at least $3$, respectively.
 The kernel of the map \eqref{E:ker} can thus parametrized by tuples of quadratic forms whose sum is equivalent to the chosen form $q$ in the Witt group.
-This correspondence is made explicit in the proof of the following theorem, which is a known result; for example, for archimedean local fields see \cite[Ch.
+This correspondence is made explicit in the proof of the following theorem, which is a known result; for example, for $\mathbb{R}$ and $\mathbb{C}$ see \cite[Ch.
 9]{CMcG1993} and for extensions of $\mathbb{Q}_p$ see \cite[I.6]{Waldspurger2001}.

 \begin{theorem} Let $(q,V)$ be a nondegenerate $n$-dimensional quadratic space over $\ratk$.
 The nilpotent $\Orth(q)$ orbits on $\so(q)$ are parametrized by the set $\Nilp(\cls{q},n)$.
 If $\cls{q}\neq \cls{0}$, then the nilpotent $\SO(q)$ orbits coincide with those under $\Orth(q)$ but otherwise, $n$ is even and the nilpotent $\SO(q)$-orbits are parametrized by the set $\Nilps(n)$. \end{theorem}